Seth Armstrong: Storylines

 In February 1993, Meg died and Seth's neighbours helped him with the house work to help him overcome his grief.
 More trouble arose for him in December when his house was destroyed due to the Emmerdale plane crash.
 Alan feared that Seth had been killed and felt guilty as he had thrown him out of the Woolpack just before the crash happened, but he turned out to be unharmed.
 Things looked up for him in April 1994 when he met old flame Betty Eagleton, who had also been widowed months before.
-They planned to marry later thar year after Seth proposed to her but instead decided just to live together and made their relationship official in December 1994 with a 1940s-themed night, moving into Keepers Cottage together the following year.
+They planned to marry later that year after Seth proposed to her but instead decided just to live together and made their relationship official in December 1994 with a 1940s-themed night, moving into Keepers Cottage together the following year.
 Seth was also claimed a hero that year after accidentally shooting "the beast of Beckindale", which turned out to be a wild boar.

 Seth was friends with Kim Tate and tried to unsuccessfully defend her in January 1997 after her lover Dave Glover (Ian Kelsey) died and everyone turned on her for her affair with Dave.
 He later gave her away when she married Steve Marchant in 1998.
 In October 1998, Seth was chosen to officially reopen the Woolpack after it had burned down earlier in the year.
 He agreed to do so and received his own seat at the pub.

 In March 2000, Seth was caught in the bus crash and Betty feared he had been killed.
 However, he was alive but was injured in hospital.
 Things got worse for Seth in September when he won money on the horses but was later mugged by some young girls and briefly developed agoraphobia.
 However, the villagers helped to bring him out of it.
 Later that year he celebrated his 74th birthday which the village had thought was his 75th and threw him a party in The Woolpack, however he decided not to tell them so as not to hurt their feelings.